-The KY Office of Career and Technical Education (OCTE) was designated to manage program assessment for secondary career and technical education (CTE) programs by a 2000 legislative initiative.
+The KY Office of Career and Technical Education and Student Transition (OCTEST) was designated to manage program assessment for secondary career and technical education (CTE) programs by a 2000 legislative initiative.
 The program assessment initiative was retired in the spring of 2016 after fifteen years of driving CTE program improvement.
-The fall of 2016 starts a new process: Continuous Improvement Visits (CIV).
+The fall of 2016 started a new process: Continuous Improvement Visits (CIV).

 The Technical Assistance (TA) is an effort to provide improved support to career and technical education programs.
-The Office of Career and Technical Education (OCTE) is committed to offering technical assistance to support programs in increasing the percentage of students reaching preparatory status and career ready benchmarks.
+The Office of Career and Technical Education and Student Transition (OCTEST) is committed to offering technical assistance to support programs in increasing the percentage of students reaching preparatory status and career ready benchmarks.

-The OCTE will make use of enrollment and career readiness data from the new Data Snapshot drawn from TEDS to identify programs for TA visits.
-OCTE consultants want to visit with teachers, spend time in the classrooms/labs and determine specific areas where teachers need assistance.
-The goal is for OCTE consultants to use this time to better identify and assist teachers at the program level to improve student outcomes.
+The OCTEST will make use of enrollment and career readiness data from TEDS to identify programs for TA visits.
+OCTEST consultants want to visit with teachers, spend time in the classrooms/labs and determine specific areas where teachers need assistance.
+The goal is for OCTEST consultants to use this time to better identify and assist teachers at the program level to improve student outcomes.